jonathanhogg/coderdojo-sequencer/Sequencer.md

 Open Sonic Pi and copy and paste the contents of the file `coderdojo-sequencer/sequencer/complete.txt` into **Buffer 0**.

 Once we have everything set up we're going to add sounds using the control pads we've painted.
-But we can test it's working and we're happy with it using another small program in the same folder as Complete.txt.
-This one is called TestLooper.txt - copy and paste it into **Buffer 1** in Sonic Pi.
+But we can test it's working and we're happy with it using another small program in the same folder as `Complete.txt`.
+This one is called `TestLooper.txt` - copy and paste it into **Buffer 1** in Sonic Pi.

 ### Run the Sequencer